Accreditation and Educational Effectiveness

-No student will be barred from admission on the basis of race, gender or sexual orientation, and all opportunities at Eden will be open to all who are qualified according to the purposes of the Seminary.
+No student will be barred from admission on the basis of race, gender, disability or sexual orientation, and all opportunities at Eden will be open to all who are qualified according to the purposes of the Seminary.

 Statement of Educational Effectiveness

 The ATS and NCA call for all accredited schools to post public statements of educational effectiveness.
 To do so Eden has assembled data from student demographics, graduation and retention rates, default rates from our graduates who participate in the Federal Student Loan Program, and various student surveys regarding satisfaction with Eden's programs and the post-graduation experience.